 It turns out that this noticeboard stuff SEOs really fucking well, so inevitably the “proper” newspapers have piled in.
 This is a common feature of the relationship between hyperlocal and mainstream media: once the news gap can be shown to turn a buck or two by rank tracker, the big guys put a six lane motorway over it on a viaduct, destroying anything that remains of our figurative landscape.

 And so, the other weekend we were searching for the start times of the England V Germany friendly and we found SEO laden copy from national newspapers, including our local’s big brother the Mirror.
+You can also outsource your linkbuilding to an agency and get your brand more recognition.
 But they can’t just tell you the info, they’ve got to make it into a bit of a story: because they are newspapers, but also because if it’s too short the nugget of fact you need will appear in the Google preview — and then there’s no ad revenue.
 Here in Birmingham, the Evening Mail keep a category of these SEO landing pages, so you can see for yourself the sort of thing they are optimising for here:

 We’re expecting “What time and when are Birmingham’s St Georges celebrations?
 And are they racist?
 Does it offend the moslems, Stew?” to land today.